ChrisRimondi/Tiny-HTTP/compliance_analyzer/encryption_summary.md

 ## 1. Encryption Methods

-### Types of Encryption Used
+- **Types of Encryption Used**:
-- The service employs both **symmetric** and **asymmetric** encryption methods.
+  - The service employs symmetric encryption using AES (Advanced Encryption Standard) and asymmetric encryption using RSA (Rivest-Shamir-Adleman).
-- **Symmetric Encryption**: Advanced Encryption Standard (AES).
-- **Asymmetric Encryption**: Rivest-Shamir-Adleman (RSA).

-### Encryption Algorithms and Key Sizes
+- **Encryption Algorithms and Key Sizes**:
-- **AES**: Utilizes a key size of **256 bits** for encryption.
+  - AES is implemented with a key size of 256 bits, ensuring strong encryption for data at rest and in transit.
-- **RSA**: Uses a key size of **2048 bits** for public and private keys.
+  - RSA is utilized for secure key exchange and digital signatures, with a key size of 2048 bits.

-### Encryption at Rest vs. in Transit
+- **Encryption at Rest vs. In Transit**:
-- **Encryption at Rest**: Data stored within databases and file systems is encrypted using AES-256.
+  - Data at rest is encrypted using AES-256, protecting stored sensitive information against unauthorized access.
-- **Encryption in Transit**: All data transmitted between clients and the service is secured using TLS, which employs AES for symmetric encryption after a handshake.
+  - Data in transit is secured through TLS (Transport Layer Security), utilizing strong encryption protocols to safeguard data transfer over networks.

 ## 2. Key Management

-### Key Generation and Storage
+- **Key Generation and Storage**:
-- Keys for AES encryption are generated using a secure random number generator and stored in an encrypted format.
+  - Keys for symmetric encryption (AES) are generated using a cryptographically secure random number generator and stored securely in an encrypted format within a dedicated key management system.
-- RSA keys are generated using industry-standard methods and securely stored in a key vault.

-### Key Rotation Policies
+- **Key Rotation Policies**:
-- The service implements a policy for periodic key rotation, specifically every **12 months**, to enhance security and mitigate risks associated with key compromise.
+  - The service implements a regular key rotation policy, mandating key changes every 90 days or upon detection of any potential compromise.

-### Key Access Controls
+- **Key Access Controls**:
-- Access to encryption keys is restricted based on role-based access control (RBAC) principles, ensuring that only authorized personnel can access and manage keys.
+  - Access to encryption keys is restricted using role-based access controls (RBAC), ensuring that only authorized personnel can access sensitive keys.

-### Hardware Security Modules (HSM) Usage
+- **Hardware Security Modules (HSM) Usage**:
-- The service utilizes **HSMs** for the generation, storage, and management of cryptographic keys, providing a higher level of security and compliance with industry standards.
+  - The service utilizes Hardware Security Modules (HSM) for the generation, storage, and management of cryptographic keys, providing a secure environment that is resistant to tampering and unauthorized access.

 ## 3. Data Protection

-### Data Classification and Handling
+- **Data Classification and Handling**:
-- Data is classified into categories such as **public**, **internal**, and **confidential**, with distinct handling procedures for each category to ensure appropriate protections.
+  - Data is classified into categories based on sensitivity (e.g., public, internal, confidential, and restricted) to ensure appropriate handling and protection measures are applied.

-### Secure Storage Mechanisms
+- **Secure Storage Mechanisms**:
-- Sensitive data is stored in encrypted databases, ensuring that even if the database is compromised, the data remains protected.
+  - Sensitive data is stored in databases that utilize encryption at rest, ensuring that even if the physical storage media is compromised, the data remains protected.

-### Data Masking and Anonymization
+- **Data Masking and Anonymization**:
-- The service applies data masking techniques for sensitive information displayed in user interfaces and logs, while anonymization methods are employed in analytical contexts to protect user identities.
+  - Data masking techniques are employed to obfuscate sensitive information in non-production environments.
+Additionally, anonymization processes are utilized to protect user identities in analytics and reporting.

-### Secure Data Transfer Protocols
+- **Secure Data Transfer Protocols**:
-- Data transfers are conducted using secure protocols, primarily HTTPS, ensuring data integrity and confidentiality during transmission.
+  - The service employs secure transfer protocols (such as HTTPS) to ensure data integrity and confidentiality during transmission across networks.

 ## 4. Security Controls

-### TLS/SSL Configurations
-- The service is configured to use **TLS 1.2** or higher, with specific ciphers that are deemed secure and recommended by current cryptographic standards.

-### Certificate Management
+- **TLS/SSL Configurations**:
+  - TLS is configured with strong cipher suites and protocols, ensuring secure communications.
+The service supports TLS 1.2 and above, disabling older, vulnerable versions.

+- **Certificate Management**:
-- Digital certificates are managed through an automated process, with regular updates and renewals to ensure that expired certificates do not affect service availability.
+  - SSL/TLS certificates are managed through an automated system that handles issuance, renewal, and revocation.
+Certificates are regularly audited to ensure compliance with security standards.

-### Secure Communication Protocols
+- **Secure Communication Protocols**:
-- In addition to HTTPS, secure communication is facilitated using protocols like **SFTP** for file transfers and **MQTT** for message queuing, both of which are configured to encrypt data in transit.
+  - In addition to TLS, secure communication is enforced using protocols such as SSH (Secure Shell) for administrative access and data transfer.

-### Cryptographic Libraries and Implementations
+- **Cryptographic Libraries and Implementations**:
-- The service relies on widely accepted cryptographic libraries, such as OpenSSL and Bouncy Castle, ensuring that cryptographic operations adhere to industry best practices and are regularly updated to address vulnerabilities.
+  - The service utilizes well-known cryptographic libraries (e.g., OpenSSL, Bouncy Castle) that are regularly updated to mitigate vulnerabilities and provide robust cryptographic functions.
+All implementations follow best practices for security and performance.

+---

-This summary encapsulates the key aspects of the encryption and data protection mechanisms utilized by the service, highlighting the methods and practices in place for securing sensitive data.
+This summary reflects the encryption and data protection mechanisms of the service based on the provided context.